xxuhere/CVG-Tietronix/DNH/README.md

 The Device Network Hub (DNH) is a central communication piece for different hardware, software and IT elements to comunicate and form the CVG system.

 It designed to be as portable as possible.
-Although the biggest requirements are that is compiles for Ubuntu 20 for RaspberryPi, and Windows 10.
+Although the biggest requirements are that is compiles for Raspbian Buster for RaspberryPi, and Windows 10.
 Both for 64 bit instruction sets.
-Instructions for Windows and Lunix (both ubuntu and pi) are as follows.
+Instructions for Windows and Linux are as follows.

 ## Building on Windows